Privacy and Security

 In order to comply with our legal and regulatory obligations, we may share your personal information among the CST entities listed above and their affiliate C.S.T.
 Consultants Inc. when you apply for, or to determine if you may qualify for, a new product or service.
 We may also share your personal information among CST entities to keep your contact information and other personal information accurate and up-to-date, and to better manage your relationship with us.
 For example, if you update your personal information with one entity, we may use this information to update our records on other CST platforms.

 We do not directly provide all the services related to your relationship with us.
 We may use third party service providers to process or handle personal information on our behalf and to assist us with various services such as the preparation and mailing of client statements, data processing, document storage and contest or promotional activity administration.
-Some of our service providers are located outside of Canada, including in the United States (US).
+Some of our service providers are located outside of Canada, including in the European Union (EU) and the United States (US).
 We require our service providers to maintain the confidentiality and security of personal information and do not authorize them to use or disclose personal information for any purpose other than providing the services on our behalf or as otherwise required by applicable law.

 We, or our trusted retail partners, may ask you for your contact information, such as your telephone number, residential address, e-mail or other electronic address for the purpose of marketing products and services that we believe may be of interest to you.
 We keep and use this information so that we may contact you directly through these channels for the purpose of marketing including telemarketing.
 Your consent to this is not a condition of doing business with us and you may withdraw it at any time (see “Withdrawing Your Consent” below).

 From time to time, we may also send you information about products and services offered by third parties that we believe may be of interest to you, but we do not provide your name and contact information to any third parties for marketing purposes.